LIC money-back policy folder with cash and calendar marking payouts

 A money-back policy promises regular payouts and insurance cover — but it’s not for everyone.
 Here’s when it works and when to skip it.

-1. Life cover during the policy term.
+1. Life cover during the entire policy term.

 How a Money-Back Policy Works